Coded-Made/PublicBot/PrivacyPolicy.md

 This Privacy Policy may be updated from time to time.
 Continued use of the Bot after changes are published constitutes acceptance of the updated Privacy Policy.

-Contact
+# Contact

-If you have questions regarding this Privacy Policy or the Bot's handling of data, please contact the Bot developer through the support server or other official support channels.
+If you have questions regarding this Privacy Policy or the Bot's handling of data, please contact the Bot developer (@BOSSSDTP on discord) through the support server or other official support channels.